Chaseocity/AoC-2022/README.md

 # AoC 2022
-Advent of Code 2022
-Solutions written using Python 3.10.1
+Advent of Code 2022 solutions using Python 3.10.1